CUNY Graduate Center: History

-CUNY began offering doctoral education through its Division of Graduate Studies in 1961, and awarded its first two Ph.D.s to Daniel Robinson and Barbara Stern in 1965.
+CUNY began offering doctoral education through its Division of Graduate Studies in 1961, and awarded its first two PhD to Daniel Robinson and Barbara Stern in 1965.
 Robinson, formerly a professor of philosophy at the University of Oxford, received his Ph.D. in psychology, while Stern, late of Rutgers University, received her Ph.D. in English literature.

 In 1969, the Division of Graduate Studies formally became the Graduate School and University Center.
 Mathematician Mina S. Rees served as the institution's first president from 1969 until her retirement in 1972.
 Rees was succeeded as president of the Graduate Center by environmental psychologist Harold M. Proshansky, who served until his death in 1990.
 Provost Steven M. Cahn was named acting president in Spring 1991.
-Psychologist Frances Degen Horowitz was appointed president in September, 1991.
+Psychologist Frances Degen Horowitz was appointed president in September 1991.
 In 2005, Horowitz was succeeded by the school's provost, Professor of English Literature William P. Kelly.

-During Kelly's tenure at the Graduate Center, the university saw significant growth in revenue, funding opportunities for students, increased Distinguished Faculty and a general resurgence.
+During Kelly's tenure at the Graduate Center, the university saw significant growth in revenue, funding opportunities for students, increased Distinguished Faculty, and a general resurgence.
 This is in accordance with three primary goals articulated in the Graduate Center's strategic plan.
 The first of these involves enhancing student support.
 In 2013, 83 dissertation-year fellowships were awarded at a total cost of $1.65 million.
 The Graduate Center is also developing new programs to advance research prior to the dissertation phase, including archival work.
 The fiscal stability of the university has enabled the chancellery to increase, on an incremental basis, the value of these fellowships.
-The packages extended for 2013-14 year increase stipends and reduce teaching requirements.
+The packages extended for the 2013–14 years increase stipends and reduce teaching requirements.
 In 2001, the Graduate Center provided 14 million dollars in student support, and, in Fall 2013, 51 million in student support.